-The payments made during the 2005 financial year to all the members of the Board of Directors in their capacity as members of both the Board and the Advisory Board to the Board of Directors of Abengoa, S.A. amounted to 930 thousand euro in the form of allocations and expenses, and 233 thousand euro for other concepts.
+The payments made during the 2006 financial year to all the members of the Board of Directors in their capacity as members of both the Board and the Advisory Board to the Board of Directors of Abengoa, S.A. amounted to 1.578 thousands of euro in the form of allocations and expenses, and 211 thousands of euro for other concepts.

-In addition, the payment made during the 2005 financial year to the company's senior management, this being understood to include the group of fifteen people who form part of the Chairman's Office, the Strategy Committee and the Directors of the Corporate Departments amount in total, including both fixed and variable amounts, to 5,519 thousand euro.
+In addition, the payment made during the 2006 financial year to the company's senior management, this being understood to include the group of fifteen people who form part of the Chairman's Office, the Strategy Committee and the Directors of the Corporate Departments amount in total, including both fixed and variable amounts, to 7,882 thousands of euro.

-• Table with the aggregate Remuneration of the Directors earned during this financial year, in the individual company which is the object of this report (Abengoa, S.A.); Figures in thousands of euro:
+Table with the aggregate Remuneration of the Directors earned during this financial year, in the individual company which is the object of this report (Abengoa, S.A.):

 Remunerated concept Data in thousands of euro

-Set remuneration 364
+Set remuneration 1,998

-Variable remuneration 2,099
+Variable remuneration 2,450

-Expense allowances 301
+Expense allowances 597

-Statutory issues
+Statutory issues -

-Options on shares and/or other financial instruments
+Options on shares and/or other financial instruments -

 Others

-Total: 2,764
+Total: 5,045

-Other benefits Data in thousands of euro
+Other Benefits Data in thousands of euro

-Advance payments
+Advance payments -

 Loans provided

-Pension Funds and Plans: Contributions
+Pension Funds and Plans: Contributions -

 Pension Funds and Plans: Acquired obligations

 Life insurance premiums 2

 Constitutive guarantees by the company in favor of the directors

-• Table with the aggregate Remuneration of the Directors earned during this financial year, upon them being members of other Boards of Directors and/or of senior management, of group Companies; Figures in thousands of euro:
+Table with the aggregate Remuneration of the Directors earned during this financial year, upon them being members of other Boards of Directors and/ or of senior management, of group Companies:

 Remunerated concept Data in thousands of euro

-Set remuneration 35
+Set remuneration 18

 Variable remuneration

 Expense allowances 1

 Statutory issues

 Options on shares and/or other financial instruments

 Others

-Total: 36
+Total: 19

 Other Benefits Data in thousands of euro

 Advance payments

-Loans provided
+Loans provided -

-Pension Funds and Plans: Contributions
+Pension Funds and Plans: Contributions -

-Pension Funds and Plans: Acquired obligations
+Pension Funds and Plans: Acquired obligations -

-Life insurance premiums
+Life insurance premiums -

-Constitutive guarantees by the company in favor of the directors
+Constitutive guarantees by the company in favor of the directors -